Ya nada queda

-"Ya nada queda" is a pop song performed by Kudai.
-It was released as the second single of their debut album, Vuelo (2004).
-There is an English version of the song, titled "It's Over (Ya nada queda)".
+"Ya nada queda" is a song by Chilean group Kudai for their debut studio album, Vuelo (2004).
+Written and produced by Gustavo Pinochet, it was released on October 10, 2004, as the second single from the album.
+There is an English version of the song, titled "It's Over".

 Music video

 The music video for this song was released on 28 October 2004.
 The music video was premiered on Zona Latina music channel of Chile.
 Later premiered on MTV.